Lukeknight00/LukeKnightSite/src/pages/index.md

 subheading: a website about the {{link}}
 mainpitch:
   title: This website helps you to get to know me.
-  description: Please have a look around and get to know me!
+  description: Please have a look around and do just that!
 ---